cnshsliu/mtcdoc/docs/designer/pds.md

 ouReg1 and ouReg2 are Regexp.

+### Same OU Matching

 if "ouReg" is ommitted in a query parameter, for exmaple: "/pos1:pos2", people who in the same department of the current user and hold positions of pos1 and pos2 will be resolved to.
 The same as what a Peer Query PDSP does.

+### Upwards One Matching

+To get the first matching people of the specified position searching upwards, use double slash: '//', for example, "Q:000010000200003//pos", if there is 'pos' in department '000010000200003', use it, or else, seach 'pos' in department '0000100002', if exist, use it, if not, continually search 'pos' in department '00001', exist? use it, no? search 'root' for 'pos', exist? use it, no? use the process starter as 'pos' participants.

+### Upwards All Matching

+To get all matching people of the specified position searching upward, use three slash: '///', for example, 'Q:000010000200003///pos', if Sam is 'pos' in '00001000200003' , Steve and Angela are 'pos' in '0000100002', Paul is 'pos' in '00001', Jenny is 'pos' in 'root', then 'Q:000010000200003///pos' will resolve to all of them: Sam, Steve, Angela, Paul and Jenny.

+### All Matching

-if "ouReg/" is ommitted in a query parameter, for example, "pos1:pos2", people who in the same department or the upper level orgchart of the current user and hold positions of pos1 and pos2 will be resolved to.
-The same as what a Leader Query PDSP does.
-So, 'Q:CEO:CTO' and 'L:CEO:CTO' will be resolved to the same people.
+if "ouReg/" is ommitted in a query parameter, for example, "pos1:pos2", or use "\*" as ouReg, for example, "\*/pos1:pos2", people who hold positions of pos1 and pos2 in the whole organization will be resolved to.

+### 'staff'

+use 'staff' position to query all staff who have no specified positional role.

+### 'all'

+use 'all' to get all people of an OU, for example, "Q:DEP2/all" will get all people in DEP2 and its lower level department

+### Variables

+You may include variable values in PDS. the format is "[var_name]", the [var_name] will be repalced with the value of var_name.
+For example, if there is a var named "dep" which has a value of "finance", then PDS "Q:[dep]/director" will be replace with "Q:finance/director".
+There are several internal variables are always available, they are:

+- starter:
+  the email of the starter
+- starterCN
+  the name of the starter
+- ou_SOU
+  the OU code of the starter

+So, "Q:[ou_SOU]/director" will always point to "director" in starter's own department.

-## Exaples:
+## Examples:

 ```
 director